Brunson scores 39 points, Knicks beat Celtics to keep up push for No. 2 seed in Eastern Conference

 One day after clinching a playoff spot, the Knicks pulled within a game of the Milwaukee Bucks for second, with each team having two games remaining.
 New York would have to win both and have the Bucks lose their games at Oklahoma City and Orlando, because Milwaukee has the head-to-head tiebreaker.

 Brunson shot 15 of 23 from the field and 6 of 11 from 3-point range.
-Backcourt mate Donte DiVincenzo had 17 points and Josh Hart finished with 16.
+Backcourt mate Donte DiVincenzo had 17 points and Josh Hart finished with 16 points and 16 rebounds.
 New York also received a lift off the bench from its primary acquisition at the trade deadline, as Bojan Bogdanovic had 14 points.

 Jayson Tatum scored 18 points for Boston.
 Payton Pritchard had 16 points off the bench and Jaylen Brown and Sam Hauser each had 15.